 - Reichstag Building

 Clear autumn weather in the 70s is to continue this week.
-I’m besotted with Berlin and the adventures so far.
-Happy to be staying in the Kreuzberg / Neukölln area, a vibrant community rich in diversity and character.
+I’m besotted with Berlin and my adventures so far.
+Happy to be staying in less-touristy Kreuzberg / Neukölln area, a vibrant community rich in diversity and character.